Skip to content

 1 / 1

 The company reports that it does not have operations on peatland.
 Comprehensive, externally verified points have been awarded on the basis of the company's FSC FM certification (FSC-STD-01-001 V5-2) as the requirements fully meet the SPOTT indicator criteria.
-Additional points have been awarded according to the percentage of company landbank certified by FSC.
+Additional points have been awarded according to the percent of company landbank certified by FSC.
+The company has also reported that it uses minimum cultivation practice which helps in the protection and conservation of the soil.

 This indicator is disabled as the company reports that it only produces wood/wood fibre from plantations.